 Redesigning the Enterprise Bridge for the Silver Screen

-Another change Michelson made was to the chairs, from the simple pedestal swivel seats reminiscent of The Original Series to girdle clad, multifaceted, ergonomic seats with automatic, switch-operated bracing devices.
+Another change Michelson made was to the chairs.
+The pedestal swivel seats reminiscent of The Original Series were upgraded to girdle-clad, multifaceted, ergonomic seats with automatic, switch-operated bracing devices.

 Busy, but not too busy